MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

     > If there's Peek code on an action and if you see the `methods` parameter, it's a non-Open API flow.

 - A flow with a comment.
 - A flow contains an unsupported hybrid trigger.
 Hybrid triggers don't require connections, and are triggered manually from outside of Power Automate.
-The hybrid triggers, which won't be supported are: When a record is selected (Dataverse), When a flow step is run from business process flows (Dataverse), For a selected message (v2 Teams), Teams On Compose Message (teams), Teams card trigger, and Microsoft 365 Compliance Connector.
+The hybrid triggers, which won't be supported are:
+  -  When a flow step is run from business process flows (Dataverse),
+  -  For a selected message (v2 Teams),
+  -  Teams On Compose Message (teams),
+  -  Teams card trigger, and
+  -  Microsoft 365 Compliance Connector.
 - A flow contains a Power Apps V1 trigger.
 - A flow contains Perform a Changeset Request (Dataverse)
 - A flow contains a Power Pages component.
 - A solution flow using connections instead of connection reference isn't supported.
 We recommend that you use [connection reference](/power-apps/maker/data-platform/create-connection-reference#manually-add-a-connection-reference-to-a-solution-using-solution-explorer) instead.
+  - Email auto-complete suggestions in Send Email/Post message in Teams actions
+  - HTML editor in Send Email action
+  - Copy/Paste supporting Scope, Condition, Do until cosntructs
+  - Ability to make manual trigger fields optional

 You can’t use the cloud flows designer with Copilot if you’re using a personal Microsoft account.
 For example, you can’t use someone@live.com.
 Use a work or school account like someone@contoso.com instead.